rocksor/git-exercise/docs.md

 Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.

-The toothbrush can speak seven different languages.
+The toothbrush can speak 6 different languages.

 Added this new line